§ 5901 Definitions.

 (18) Members and employees of the Delaware State Police.

 (19) All employees of the Delaware Institute of Technology.

 (20) All members and employees of the Legislative Council, except that the exclusion granted by this subdivision shall not extend beyond and shall terminate on June 30, 1970.

-(21) One position within the Division of State Banking Commission, Department of State in addition to those listed in subdivision (5) of this section.
+(21) One position within the Division of State Banking Commission, Department of State in addition to those listed in paragraph (5) of this section.

 (22) Employees appointed to exceptional employment positions pursuant to § 5904A of this title during the trial work period.

 (23) Positions designated as exempt by either the determination by the Director of the Office of Management and Budget and Controller General or via budget epilogue language.

 Any classified employee leaving the classified service to accept a position under paragraph (4), (5), (6) or (23) of this section shall automatically be granted an extended leave of absence.
 Upon completion of such appointment, the Secretary shall place the employee in a classified position for which the employee meets minimum qualifications in the same or a lower pay grade as the position that the employee held when leaving the classified service.
 The salary shall be paid at no less than the equivalent pay grade and percentage of the pay grade midpoint from which the employee took this leave of absence.